Now accepting applications for Fall 2022.

 - Admitted to practice law in any United States jurisdiction.

-Eligibility for LLM in United States Law (General Studies or with specializations in either Intellectual Property, International and Comparative Law, or Human Rights Law):
+The LLM in US Law can be either for General Studies or with specialization in Intellectual Property, International and Comparative Law, or Human Rights Law.

 We welcome applicants who have a degree in law from an institution outside of the United States that is accredited by the appropriate authority in that country.
 Additionally, applicants must have either: